3 Helpful Tips on Inbound Channel Marketing that Will Help your Channel Partners.

 - Company name

 - Content is relevant to the previous link—landing pages should align content consistently to the previous source

-- Simple and coherent—a landing page that isn’t overstuffed with copy, but instead, has plenty of white space and a clear objective usually performs better
+- Simple and coherent—a landing page that has plenty of white space and a clear objective usually performs better

 - Only requests to what it’s trying to accomplish—landing pages should mandate information that is irrelevant to the end goal